Hospitals & Health Systems with Visitation Restrictions

 - Blue Ridge Regional Hospital in Spruce Pine

 New Hanover Regional Medical Center

-Novant Health - All flu restrictions lifted as of April 18, 2017
+Novant Health - All flu restrictions at all facilities lifted as of April 18, 2017

 Sampson Regional Medical Center